CSublow/milestone-project-one/README.md

 As this type of user I can see Book Us in the main navigation.
 Using this link takes me to book-us.html.
 I am reassured by the testimonials from recent clients, and the contact form validates correctly, ensuring that I don't leave any field blank and that my email address is in the correct format.
 Failing to fill all contact form fields, or entering an email address without an @ symbol, prevents me from submitting the form and presents me with an error message on all tested browsers.
 Upon submitting the form I am taken to a page that confirms that the form was successfully sent.

 ### Browser and Screen Size Testing
 The project was primarily developed on Google Chrome version v69.0.3497 on a Windows PC with a default maximised screen size of 1936px.
-The project was developed mobile-first, so the look of the project was tailored to all screen sizes above 320px.
+The project was developed mobile-first, so the look of the project was tailored to all screen sizes above 320px with continuous testing during development to ensure that the site continued to be responsive.
 The website was also tested on Firefox v62.0 and Edge v42.17134.1.0 with no issues detected during testing.

 In addition to modern browser testing, a tool from [browserling](https://www.browserling.com/internet-explorer-testing) was used in order to simulate the website running on IE9.
 The only issue found was that the Spotify player does not play audio.
 On further investigation this was discovered to be due to the Spotify player [not being supported in IE](https://support.spotify.com/uk/using_spotify/the_basics/webplayer/)